SpinningVinyl/kde-radial-window-switcher/README.md

 kpackagetool6 --type KWin/Effect --upgrade radial-window-switcher/
 ```

-You may need to toggle the effect off/on or log out of your user session and log back in after an upgrade.
+You may need to toggle the effect off/on or log out of your user session and log back in after upgrading the package.

 ## Uninstall